Overcoming bad habits

-And while the original intent behind the habit can get lost over time, a bad habit continues because, to the individual at least, there are benefits to be had from it, no matter how strange it may seem to others.
+And so a bad habit continues because, to the individual at least, there are benefits to be had from it, no matter how strange it may seem to others.
 For example, the nail biter may like being lost in their own world for a while as they nibble their nails, frequently washing hands does reduce the spread of disease, avoiding physical exercise avoids muscle pain and feeling exhausted.

 So when helping people to overcome their bad habits I am always careful to ensure they still get to satisfy their underlying needs but in more useful, appropriate ways.
 In hypnosis, the conscious critical mind is bypassed to give access to the unconscious mind, that part of the brain that forms and controls all habits.
 Hypnosis enables you to be so deeply relaxed and open to suggestions that you can effectively and rapidly reprogramme yourself to let go of that old habit and develop new ways of thinking and being that are right for you.

-Depending on the habit, personal motivation and someone’s attachment to it, it usually takes 2-4 sessions for me to help someone overcome their bad habit*.
+Depending on the habit, personal motivation and someone’s attachment to it, it usually takes one sometimes 2 or 3 sessions for me to help someone overcome their bad habit.
 For example, eliminating a nail biting habit can often be accomplished in a single session while overcoming procrastination may take several sessions (no pun intended!).